venkatexh/venkatexh/README.md

 ### Hi there 👋

-- 🔭 I'm a JavaScript and Node.js developer currently building full stack web applications as personal projects.
+- 🔭 I'm a ReactJS and Node.js developer currently working as a Frontend Developer Intern and building full stack web applications as personal projects.
-- 🌱 Currently learning ReactJS to get a full grip on the MERN stack.
+- 🌱 Currently learning tools such as Webpack, Babel etc. to learn how things work under the hood.
-- 👯 Looking to work on open source projects that involve JavaScript, Node.js, ReactJS, ExpressJS, GraphQL or any other JS based technologies.
+- 👯 Looking to work projects that involve JavaScript, Node.js, ReactJS, ExpressJS, GraphQL or any other JS based technologies.
-- 💬 Looking for research work in Data Structures and Algorithms, Computer Networks and Cryptography.
 - 📫 Reach me at https://linkedin.com/in/venkateshch59

 <!--